mravi/kafka-connect-hbase/README.md

 # Kafka Connect for Hbase

-A Sink connector to read events from Kafka and write to HBase.
+A Sink connector to write to HBase.

 ## Pre-requisites
 * Confluent 2.0